Santiago220991/To-Do-List/README.md

 ## Setup

 - Clone the repository.
+- In your code editor terminal run `npm install` to install all the dependencies needed.
+- In you code editor terminal run `npm run start` to start the local server.
 - Open the index.html file with a live server.
 - Open a browser an introduce the next URL http://127.0.0.1:5501/index.html